This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 When will it end?

-Erin Garcia de Jesus, Tina Hesman Saey, Aimee Cunningham and Jonathan Lambert contributed to reporting of this story.
+Erin Garcia de Jesus, Tina Hesman Saey, Aimee Cunningham, Jonathan Lambert, Helen Thompson and Janet Raloff contributed to reporting of this story.